by Ovidiu Brazdau

 Susanne Cook-Greuter differentiates between two sub-categories in this stage:

-- a rational category (rationally-directed) when the person is still very much connected to their own thoughts, and uses logical thinking as an important way to understand the world;
+- a rational category (rationally-directed) when the person is still very much connected to their thoughts, and uses logical thinking as an essential way to understand the world;

 - the second category is less cognitive (intuitively-directed), marking a change in the meaning-making way.
-The person feels a deep connection with the surrounding environment, and notices that they don’t require the use of thinking so much, in order to know what is happening.
+The person feels a deep connection with the surrounding environment, and notices that they don’t require the use of thinking so much, to make sense of what is happening.

 “Focus: Non-evaluating, integrative witnessing of ongoing process of experience.